MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagtransmittabledisplayname-canonical-property.md

 ## Remarks

 These properties should be implemented by all address book providers.
 They contain the version of the recipient's display name that is transmitted with the message.
-For most address book providers these properties have the same value as the **PR_DISPLAY_NAME** ( [PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property.
+For most address book providers these properties have the same value as the **PR_DISPLAY_NAME** ([PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property.
 Providers that do not have a secure display name return PT_ERROR and MAPI changes the display name by adding quotation marks around the name.

 A client application can use this property to prevent alteration or "spoofing" of entries.
 An example of spoofing is transmitting John Doe as John (What a Guy) Doe.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)